adapter-hub/website/posts/2022/03/adapter-transformers-v3-unifying-efficient-fine-tuning.md

 <div align="center">
 <figure text-align="center">
   <img src="/static/images/bottleneck.png"  height="400">
-  <figcaption>Figure 2: The bottleneck adapter consists of a linear down and up projection network and a residual connection with the input.
+  <figcaption>Figure 2: The bottleneck adapter network consists of a linear down projection, non-linearity, and up projection, followed by a residual connection.
 It
-   is positioned after the attention layer and/or the feedforward layer.</figcaption>
+   is positioned after the multihead attention layer and/or the feedforward layer.</figcaption>
 </figure>
 </div>

-Until version 3.0 of `adapter-transformers`, it only supported bottleneck adapters.
-As illustrated above are small stitched-in layers that consist of bottleneck feed-forward layers and a residual connection.
-These adapters can be after the attention block and after the feedforward layer.
+Until version 3.0 of `adapter-transformers`, we only supported bottleneck adapters.
+As illustrated above, small stitched-in layers that consist of bottleneck feed-forward layers and a residual connection are added to the pre-trained transformer layers.
+These adapters are typically placed after the attention block and/or after the feedforward layer.
 For further detail check out our documentation for bottleneck adapters [here](https://docs.adapterhub.ml/overview).